 For all resident incentive transfers, a one-year perfect record of timely payment (rent and other charges), good housekeeping record and no lease violations is required.

-2. Exceptions to the good record requirements may be made for emergency transfers or when it is to CCHA’s advantage to make the transfer.
-The exception to the good record requirement will be made by the CCHA, considering the recommendation by the Manager.
+2. Exceptions to the good record requirements may be made for emergency transfers or when it is to HACC’s advantage to make the transfer.
+The exception to the good record requirement will be made by the HACC, considering the recommendation by the Manager.

 3. Absent a determination of exception, the following policy applies to transfers: